-Steeped in history, the capital city of Nepal, Kathmandu dates back to close to over 200 years.
+Steeped in history, the capital city of Nepal, Kathmandu dates back close to over 2000 years.

-- Patan Durbar Square is located in the heart of Patan city and was once the palace of the kings of Patan.
-The Patan Durbar Square consists of three main chowks (square): Central Mul Chowk, Sundari Chowk and Keshar Narayan Chowk.
-The Sundari Chowk holds in its centre a masterpiece of stone architecture, the Royal Bath called Tushahity.
-It is listed as a UNESCO World Heritage Monument.
+- Explore Kathmandu’s Durbar Square (the historic seat of royalty), home to the Hanuman Dhoka, named after monkey god, Hanuman.
+Also, be sure to make a stop at the Patan Durbar Square, which is located in the heart of Patan City and consists of three main chowks (square).
+The Sundari Chowk holds a masterpiece of stone architecture, the Royal Bath called Tushahity, which is a UNESCO World Heritage Monument.

-- Bhaktapur (also known as Bhadgaon) is located about 20 kilometres east of Kathmandu and is known as the 'City of Devotees', the 'City of Culture', the 'Living Heritage', and 'Nepal's Cultural Gem'.
+- Discover Bhaktapur (also known as Bhadgaon), which is known as the 'City of Devotees', the 'City of Culture', the 'Living Heritage', and 'Nepal's Cultural Gem'.
 It is one of the three royal cities in the Kathmandu Valley.
 The other cities are Kathmandu and Patan.

-- Pashupatinath Temple is one of the world’s most significant Hindu temples of Lord Shiva.
+- Marvel at the Pashupatinath Temple, one of the world’s most significant Hindu temples of Lord Shiva.
 It is located on the banks of the holy Bagmati River and serves as the seat of the national deity, Lord Pashupatinath (Lord Shiva).

 Min 15°C/59°F Max 30°C/86°F